 This will also put the onus on the army for any shortfall in any category of critically deficient ammunition for want of which our operational capability is impaired.

-The present government had set up empowered procurement committees under the Army, Navy and Indian Air Force vice-chiefs with emergency revenue financial powers to "make up deficiencies and operational voids" by inking deals over a three-month period at a time.
-As per media reports the Army, on its part, had identified 22 armaments, 46 different types of ammunition, half a dozen types of mines as well as spares for 10 weapons systems ranging from tanks to artillery guns as "critical requirements", which together would cost Rs 35,000-40,000 crore.
+The present government had set up empowered procurement committees under the Army, Navy and Indian Air Force Vice-Chiefs with emergency revenue financial powers to "make up deficiencies and operational voids" by inking deals over a three-month period at a time.
+As per media reports the Army, on its part, had identified 22 armaments, 46 different types of ammunition, half a dozen types of mines as well as spares for 10 weapons systems ranging from tanks to artillery guns as "critical requirements", which together would cost Rs.
+35,000 to Rs.
+40,000 crore.

 This development of extending full financial powers to the Vice Chief of the Army staff is a step in the right direction because it will now give the army the much needed flexibility of being able to procure the vitally needed ammunition through revenue budget without waiting for clearances through the normal chain of procurement.
 This will also put the onus on the army for any shortfall in any category of critically deficient ammunition for want of which our operational capability is impaired.
 However these financial powers alone do not solve the overall problem of a fighting force which is constantly deployed for operations.
 The defence budget must be adequate so as to exercise these powers.
 Moreover such powers of fast tracking the procurement must exist with the army for procurement of a variety of smaller weapons and equipment whose requirement is small in numbers such as night vision aids, electronic surveillance and sighting devices, specialist weapons such as sniper rifles and specialist vehicles for the special forces and anti material rifles whose requirement is in limited numbers.
 We need not wait for years together to procure them.